Canon and Nikon are the two titans of the photographic industry, battling a rivalry over who makes the best cameras for more than seventy years.

 When it comes to mirrorless, things were more evenly matched with the Nikon Z6 and Z7 squaring up fairly evenly against the Canon EOS R.

-The Z6 has IBIS while the EOS R has the fully articulating screen.
+The Z6 has IBIS while the EOS R has a fully articulating screen.
 Though both offer superb image quality, the Canon has more megapixels but the Nikon shoots more frames per second.

 The Z6 has better dynamic range, but the EOS R’s autofocus is far superior.